iotaledger/wallet.rs/README.md

 ```
 cargo run --example # lists the available examples
-cargo run --example transfer # execute the `transfer` example
+cargo run --example 01_create_wallet # execute the `01_create_wallet` example
 ```

 ## Joining the discussion

-If you want to get involved in discussions about this library, or you're looking for support, go to the #clients-discussion channel on [Discord](https://discord.iota.org).
+If you want to get involved in discussions about this library, or you're looking for support, go to the #wallet-library channel on [Discord](https://discord.iota.org).

 ## License